Scrivener offers a number of options for printing all or part of a project.

 Finally, you may want to print your entire draft.
 There are several reasons to do this.
 You may want to do this to proofread it, or to share it with someone else: a friend who reads your work, an agent, or an editor.
 Printing your draft is also a good way of backing it up.
 While there are several ways to back up your Scrivener projects, having a printout stored in a safe place is an additional way of protecting your work.

 To print the draft, select the Draft or Manuscript folder in the Binder, then choose File > Compile.
-I won't go into the more complex elements of Scrivener's Compile feature here - that's a topic for future articles - but printing the draft is simple.
+I won't go into the more complex elements of Scrivener's Compile feature here - see Compiling Your Scrivener Project: The Basics to learn about this feature - but printing the draft is simple.
 From the top menu in the Compile dialog, choose Compile for Print.
 Click Compile to send the draft to your printer.

 It's a good idea, however, before launching a several-hundred page print job, to first choose Compile for PDF, and save the draft as a PDF, so you can check it - you wouldn't want to find lots of blank pages, or discover that the font and size aren't right - before using up your toner.
 If the PDF is acceptable, you can just print from that.